typeplate/typeplate.github.io/README.md

 When contributing (by the way you're awesome for that so thanks) please keep your commits small and targeted when you're prepared for filing a Pull Request.
 We'd prefer not seeing Pull Requests that contain 20 commits in multiple spots.
 Keep it small and it will make things simpler and much cleaner in the long run.

 ###&sect; Feature Branches
-If you're making a new feature for TypePlate then make sure you name your branch as follows:
+If you're making a new feature for Typeplate then make sure you name your branch as follows:

     feature/your_feature_name

 ###&sect; Patches
-If you're making a quick patch for TypePlate (like a spelling mistake for example) then make sure you name your branch as follows:
+If you're making a quick patch for Typeplate (like a spelling mistake for example) then make sure you name your branch as follows:

     patch/your_patch_name